-Appointed a Director of HLF on 24 April 2009, Mr Mattar was last re-elected on 26 April 2012.
+Appointed a Director of HLF on 24 April 2009, Mr Mattar was last re-elected as a Director on 24 April 2014.
 He is also the chairman of the AC, RC and SOSC and a member of the NC of the Company.
 He was also appointed as Lead Independent Director of the Company on 1 September 2010.